 So where is Dr. Hernandez now?

-She's a third year psychiatry resident back home in Florida.
-This is an unexpected switch from her exercise physiology past, but ultimately it came from what motivated her in the first place rather than how it manfested.
-She explains, "It came while I was doing my rotations.
-I wanted to do sports medicine, I love anatomy, but in my rotations, I realized it was behavior that I loved.
+She’s a third-year psychiatry resident back home in Florida.
+This is an unexpected switch from her exercise physiology past, but ultimately it came from what motivated her in the first place rather than how it manifested.
+She explains, “It came while I was doing my rotations.
+I wanted to do sports medicine, and I love anatomy, but in my rotations, I realized it was behavior that I loved.
 I liked talking to the patients more than any of the anatomical and physiological evaluation procedures in other specialties.
-I wanted to know what they [the patients] had been through and help however I could at that deeper level."
+I wanted to know what they [the patients] had been through and help however I could at that deeper level.”

 Dr. Hernandez was very frank about the challenges she faced in securing a residency.
 She didn’t match on her first attempt.
 She was far from giving up, though.

-In her own words, "What hurt me early on was I struggled up front with Step-2, which created some difficulty in my interviews.
-Giving up wasn't really an option, though.
-I'm not wired for it.
-I secured work as a clinical research coordinator (her first work in psychiatry), I got to know other physicians, learned more about the system itself.
-It's really just about being persistent.
+In her own words, “What hurt me early on was I struggled up front with Step-2, which created some difficulty in my interviews.
+Giving up wasn’t really an option, though.
+I’m not wired for it.
+I secured work as a clinical research coordinator (her first work in psychiatry), I got to know other physicians, and learned more about the system itself.
+It’s really just about being persistent.
 Securing a residency is like getting into medical school.
-You don't stop because you hit a road block if it's what you want to do.
-You keep trying."
+You don’t stop because you hit a roadblock if it’s what you want to do.
+You keep trying.”

-From her dedication to her energy, her candor, her care for her patients or her drive to aid the community, Trinity School of Medicine couldn't be more proud of another one of our alums: Dr. Amy Hernandez.
+From her dedication to her energy, her candor, her care for her patients and her drive to aid the community, Trinity School of Medicine couldn’t be more proud of another one of our alums: Dr. Amy Hernandez.